WDBQ-FM: History

+The station went was assigned the call sign WJOD on May 6, 1988; it signed on in 1989.
 As WJOD the station broadcast a country music format, which is now located at 103.3 MHz.
+On February 8, 1999, the station changed its call sign to WDBQ-FM.

-WDBQ-FM changed formats from oldies (60s and 70s) to the more modern classic hits format, which focuses more on music from the 1970s and 1980s, on November 14, 2008.
+WDBQ-FM changed formats from oldies (1960s and 1970s) to the more modern classic hits format, which focuses more on music from the 1970s and 1980s, on November 14, 2008.
 The "Oldies 107.5" moniker was also replaced, WDBQ-FM now goes as "Q107.5".

-On August 30, 2013, a deal was announced in which Cumulus Media would swap its stations in Dubuque (including WDBQ-FM) and Poughkeepsie, New York to Townsquare Media in exchange for Peak Broadcasting's Fresno, California stations.
+On August 30, 2013, a deal was announced in which Cumulus Media would swap its stations in Dubuque (including WDBQ-FM) and Poughkeepsie, New York, to Townsquare Media in exchange for Peak Broadcasting's stations in Fresno, California.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare, Peak, and Dial Global are all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.